Oregon vs. Michigan: Odds, spread, over/under - December 2

 - Odds to win the national championship: +6000

-- With odds of +6000, Michigan has been given a 1.6% chance of winning the national championship.
+- Michigan has a 1.6% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!